Chat2Graph LogoChat2Graph

 # ... (other output fields)

-actions: # Actions invoked sequentially or selectively
+actions: # List of actions called sequentially or selectively when this Operator executes

 - *content_understanding_action